Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 The database consist of 4 tables.
 There is the tournament table, the round table, the match table and the player table.
-As the name indicate it, the tournament table stores tournaments, the round table stores rounds, the match table stores matches and the players table stores players.
+As the name indicate it, the tournament table stores tournaments, the round table stores rounds, the match table stores matches and the player's table stores players.
 Each table is attached together.
 To store a match, you should first store two players, to store a round, you should store matches, to store a tournament, you should store rounds and players.
 Each object depend on each other and should always